 External Ids for IGKV4-1 Gene

 GeneCards Summary for IGKV4-1 Gene

 IGKV4-1 (Immunoglobulin Kappa Variable 4-1) is a Protein Coding gene.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Vesicle-mediated transport.
+Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and RET signaling.
 GO annotations related to this gene include antigen binding.
 An important paralog of this gene is IGKV2-28.

 UniProtKB/Swiss-Prot for IGKV4-1 Gene

-V segment of the variable region of immunoglobulins light chain that participates to the antigen recognition.
-Immunoglobulins (Igs), also known as antibodies, are membrane-bound or secreted glycoproteins produced by B lymphocytes.
-In the recognition phase of humoral immunity, the membrane-bound Igs serve as receptors which, upon binding of a specific antigen (Ag), trigger the clonal expansion and differentiation of B lymphocytes into Ig-secreting plasma cells.
-Secreted Igs mediate the effector phase of humoral immunity, which results in the elimination of bound antigens (PubMed:22158414, PubMed:20176268).
-The antigen binding site is formed by the variable region of one heavy chain, together with that of its associated light chain.
-Thus, each Ig has two antigen binding sites with remarkable affinity for a particular antigen.
-The variable regions are assembled by a process called V(D)J recombination and can then be subjected to somatic hypermutation after exposure to antigen to allow affinity maturation for a particular Ag (PubMed:20176268, PubMed:17576170).
+V segment of the variable domain of immunoglobulins light chain that participates to the antigen recognition.
+Immunoglobulins, also known as antibodies, are membrane-bound or secreted glycoproteins produced by B lymphocytes.
+In the recognition phase of humoral immunity, the membrane-bound immunoglobulins serve as receptors which, upon binding of a specific antigen, trigger the clonal expansion and differentiation of B lymphocytes into immunoglobulins-secreting plasma cells.
+Secreted immunoglobulins mediate the effector phase of humoral immunity, which results in the elimination of bound antigens (PubMed:22158414, PubMed:20176268).
+The antigen binding site is formed by the variable domain of one heavy chain, together with that of its associated light chain.
+Thus, each immunoglobulin has two antigen binding sites with remarkable affinity for a particular antigen.
+The variable domains are assembled by a process called V-(D)-J rearrangement and can then be subjected to somatic hypermutations which, after exposure to antigen and selection, allow affinity maturation for a particular antigen (PubMed:20176268, PubMed:17576170).